chuangeng555/busapp209/README.md

 # busapp209
 Bus app for Singaporeans
+You can try the bot at telegram : @bus_209_bot

+This repo contains:

 1. App.py -- Where the main bot run
 2. Config.py -- For setting up sensitive password / information configuration